clojuredocs/guides/articles/language/core_overview.md

 "Hello"
 {% endhighlight %}

-(apply ...) prepends any supplied arguments to the form as well.
+`apply` prepends any supplied arguments to the form as well.

 {% highlight clojure %}
 (map + [[1 2 3] [1 2 3]]) ;; This attempts to add 2 vectors with +